Monday, March 11, 2019

 Ah, I'll have to tell you about James Bruce another day, 1776.
 Because they have found John Bishop's body.
 It was in this morning's nets when the boats came back.

 It will not be interesting to you, I think, for me to tell you who he was.
 Just believe me, please, that one of us had to kill him.
-In a just world, he should have feared both God and the law.
-But such was his power that he feared neither.
+In a just world, he should have feared both God and the law, but such was his power that he feared neither.
 So last week, on the night before you and I met, I waited for him to become drunk.
 And then I had him notice me.

 But I am no Scheherazade.
 I have not even one night to offer God, let alone a thousand and one.
 Our Lord Himself even, brave and dedicated to His duty as He was, sacrificed less than did Scheherazade, such was her love.
-And I too have sacrificed less.
+And I too, have sacrificed less.

 That is all for today, my dear journal.
 I really can't think of anything more to say and God knows you don't care about the weather.